-The above theorem suggests an iterative method for determining the minimal indices of a singular pencil, which is based on the simple gradient descent and is conceptually different from the existing algorithms, e.g., \cite{DemmelKagstrom1993,VanDooren1979}.
-It is an interesting future direction to develop a numerically stable algorithm based on our results.
+The above theorem suggests an iterative method for determining the minimal indices of a singular pencil, which is based on simple gradient descent and is conceptually different from the existing algorithms, e.g., \cite{DemmelKagstrom1993,VanDooren1979}.
+It is an interesting future direction to develop a numerically stable algorithm based on this approach.